Public Policy (2022 - 2024)

 - Quantitative Analysis for Public Policy (Wagner, UPADM-GP 111); there are no exemptions.
 This course satisfies the College Core Curriculum Quantitative Reasoning requirement for public policy majors only.
 Other students cannot use the course to satisfy this Core requirement (no exceptions).

 - The Economics of Public Policy (Wagner, UPADM-GP 140); there are no substitutions for or exemptions from this requirement.

-One course in ethics and justice (4 points), drawn from the following list (students must check the economics, philosophy, and politics sections of this Bulletin for prerequisites to CAS options):
+One course in ethics and justice (4 points), drawn from the following list (students must check the economics, environmental studies, philosophy, and politics sections of this Bulletin for prerequisites to CAS options):

 - Ethics and Economics (ECON-UA 207)